 Welcome to Sycamore Class!

-I (Mrs Eccles-Wood) am the teacher in this class, along with Mrs Hathaway on a Wednesday afternoon.
+I (Mrs Eccles-Wood) am the teacher in this class, along with Mrs Baxter on a Wednesday afternoon.
 Mrs Kinder, our teaching assistant, will also be in class everyday to help you.

 Online Safety Message

 If you are searching online for anything at home, please remember to include ‘child’, ‘children’ or ‘kids’ in your search.
 This will help to filter out any adult/unsuitable content.

 Always remember what KS says: If you have ‘yukky feelings’, then Say NO, Walk Away and Tell a Trusted Adult.
 The same rules apply online as in real life.
 Ask an adult if you are unsure about ANYTHING online.
 Make good, sensible choices and ask for help if something goes wrong.